Engineering virtual reality for real learning.

 DESIGN | MAKE | PLAY

-A disaster simulation has been designed in Unity 3D and viewed via Oculus Rift.
+A disaster simulation has been designed in Unity 3D and viewed via Oculus Rift and Go.
 In this immersive 3D space, students must use a robot to locate radioactive bins.
 Declarative, procedural and meta-cognitive knowledge are being researched.

 Students are remotely located so communicate in our OpenSim 3D virtual space.
 Students in UK can control our LEGO EV3 robots in our Japan lab by manouvering the virtual robot in the 3D space.
 Our research is concerned with remote collaboration.